cmu-ci-lab/writing/README.md

 This repository includes a few files that should be useful for all papers you write within the CIRL group, and potentially more broadly.

-1. **`mathdefs` package**: This package provides resources for typesetting math in `$\LaTeX$`.
+1. **`mathdefs` package**: This package provides resources for typesetting math in $\LaTeX$.
 You should be able to do everything you read above regarding typesetting math by including just this package.
 There are two types of contents:
     1. **packages**: `mathdefs` includes the most commonly used math packages (a complete and consistent subset of the AMS math packages), along with packages that provide useful utilities such as unit typesetting (`siunitx`), fractions (`nicefrac` and `xfrac`), and others.
     2. **macros**: `mathdefs` provides macros for delimiters, common functions (examples: absolute value, correlation), common sets (examples: real numbers, sphere), common distributions (examples: Gaussian, Poisson) and others.